Depending on the platform (Windows, Linux, macOS), the launching of a demo can vary. There are two main methods:

 The first method is available on all platforms (Windows, Linux et macOS) since GeeXLab 0.25.3.0.
 The second method is available on all platforms.

-It's the easiest method for launching a demo: just start GeeXLab and drag-and-drop any XML scene filew from the file manager (Explorer for Windows, Finder for macOS, etc.) into GeeXLab.
+It's the easiest method for launching a demo: just start GeeXLab and drag-and-drop any XML scene file from the file manager (Explorer on Windows, Finder on macOS, etc.) into GeeXLab.
 Here is the drag-and-drop in action on Raspberry Pi: